kcm2/ab/references/angelbeatshd.rst

 * Yuri thinks to herself as to how long the fight will go on for.
 * **Cut to** the present day and Hinata tells Otonashi that that's what happened.
 * Otonashi questions it and Hinata says they've spent several decades and nothing has changed.
-* Otonashi and Hinata approch the principal's office, Yuri coming out saying how long it's taking them to get back.
+* Otonashi and Hinata approach the principal's office, Yuri coming out saying how long it's taking them to get back.
 * Yuri says "Welcome to the battlefront".

 Working ideas
 ================

-.. [#wis-1] To still account for the "weird" behaviour with the NPCs that Yuri talks about, this could be that Yuri might have already been shunned because of frequent outbursts over the them being npcs by the time Hinata has shown up.
+.. [#wis-1] To still account for the "weird" behaviour with the NPCs that Yuri talks about, this could be that Yuri might have already been shunned because of frequent outbursts over the them being NPCs by the time Hinata has shown up.
 At this moment, it doesn't look like Yuri is friends with anyone either.
 .. [#wis-2] This means in my idea, I would need to show this, and extend this arch before HD.
 Unless this is covered later on in the manga, if Yuri goes over how/when she appeared.
 .. [#wis-3] This supports my idea that Kanade erased her own memory can't remember anything about Chiyo.
 .. [#wis-4] This supports that the SSS are the "social outcasts" and why no other students really interact with them.
 This scene has basically shown Yuri to be deranged, thinking that Kanade "isn't human" and "an angel sent from God" [#wis-25]_.